hengvt/AFTUNE/README.md

+# AFTUNE

-# This is the official repository for `AFTUNE: Auditable Fine-Tuning and Inference in Cloud AI Infrastructures`
+This is the official repository for `AFTUNE: Auditable Fine-Tuning and Inference in Cloud AI Infrastructures`

 ## Installation